Reading the variable chainActive requires holding the mutex cs_main.

 utACK 6e65f35f23337cf0b284acb2bb2ec038ae83aeca

-lock I’m afraid I’ll have to leave that for others to fix.
-Let me know when a fix for the issue described by @luke-jr is available and I’ll close this PR.
+If the scope of this grows beyond this PR's goal of fixing the missing cs_main lock I'm afraid I'll have to leave that for others to fix.
+Let me know when a fix for the issue described by @luke-jr is available and I'll close this PR.

 If that is something that is unlikely to happen soon I'd vote for merging this fix while waiting for a future better fix.